 Sample High-Protein Meal Plan (American Lifestyle)

 Breakfast: Two scrambled eggs with whole grain toast and a glass of fortified milk.
-Optional: a handful of pumpkin seeds.
+Optional: a small handful of pumpkin seeds.

 Approx. protein: 22–26g